DreamilyGames/NougatManagerWin32/README.md

 # NougatManagerWin32
 An order managing software I created based on my own business of nougats before, using C++ and Qt.

+# Installation
+This project is based on Visual Studio with Qt.
+An .exe file is runnable at debug/